qd-cae/qd-cae-python/docs/source/qd_cae_dyna_RawD3plot.rst

 A ``RawD3plot`` is reading all of the raw data within a d3plot file.
 In contrast to the other ``D3plot`` class does it give access to the unprocessed data within the file.

 There are two purposes why this class was created.
 Firstly one can use and check the raw data oneself and do all kind of magic things with it.
-Secondly not using object orientation speeds up the reading process by avoiding many small allocations.
+Secondly not using object orientation should speed up the reading process by avoiding many small allocations.

 The downside of the raw data access is the raw data itself.
 A d3plot has a very confusing structure.
 The file sometimes omits certain array elements and builds arrays in a very strange manner.
 Because the raw data arrays can be very confusing, one should not use this class without the `official LS-Dyna database guide`_.